diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2026\.
+"Knowledge and Know-how in the Humanities," Brooklyn College Department of Classics & Teaching and Learning Center.
+Brooklyn, NY.
+March 3.
+- 2026\.
 "Patterns of Word-order in Latin Epic, cont.
 (Ovid and Everything After)," *Digital Paedagogos: A Symposium in Memory of Carl Conrad*.
 Washington University.
 St. Louis.
 February 21.
+- 2026\.
+"Why don’t we read about unicorns in Latin class?
+Or a thought experiment on language learning and computational thinking," NJCL Classicalia.
+Online.
+January 31.
 - 2026\.
 "Where can we find a trillion words of Latin?
 (Or on the feasibility of curating ancient language data at LLM scale)," Forum for Classics, Libraries, and Scholarly Communication annual meeting, SCS2026.
 Online.
 January 10.
 - 2025\.
 "How to Read Latin Like a Computer: The Philology of Latin Word Sense Disambiguation," *Thesaurus Linguae Latinae* Workshop.
 Munich.
 October 20. [[abstract]](../wsd){:.cv-link}
 - 2025\.
 "The Role of “Small” Models for Ancient NLP in a World of Large Language Models," ALP2025.
 Albuquerque, NM.
 May 4. [[abstract]](../small-models){:.cv-link}